tiemenv/staff_schedule_application/README.md

 Backend application for a staff scheduling system where you can create staff and admin accounts, and create work schedules for staff members.

+## notes

+open api document still needs more correct responses

+in a real world scenario you would want the repo to catch and normalize the error

+could've extracted more things to constants, like roles, error messages

+we need a lot more unit test with mock repos

+better spend some time on setting up auto-generation of docs with swagger

+should investigate DB persistency when container shuts down, look into volumes

+probably not every error is being gracefully caught and passed along

 ## Running the application

 ### Configuriong environment variables